devops4me/ansible-kubernetes-cluster/README.md

 This Ansible configuration manager will create a Kubernetes cluster on cloud VMs, vagrant VMs or even a Raspberry Pi cluster.

+---

-## 1. Setup the machines - install Ansible and configure SSH
+## step 1 - install ansible and setup nodes

-Ansible needs to be able to SSH into each node to configure it with whatever is needed for that node to play the role of a Kubernetes master or worker.
-To do this
+We need to prepare our nodes, install Ansible and configure **`/etc/hosts`** entries so that machines can talk to one another.

 1. build your Raspberry Pi rack and install Ubuntu Server 20.04 on each node
 1. or install Vagrant and use it to create 3 or 4 VMs running Ubuntu Server
 1. install Ansible on a Linux laptop (or VM)
 1. ensure every node can contact every other node by name with **`/etc/hosts`** entries
 1. you need **`/etc/hosts`** entries on your Linux laptop/VM too mapping IP addresses

+---

+## step 2 - setup ssh from ansible host

+Ansible needs to be able to SSH into each node to configure it with whatever is needed for that node to play the role of a Kubernetes master or worker.
+To do this

 1. create SSH private / public key pairs on your Ansible laptop
 1. put the private keys in the laptop's .ssh folder (eg **`~/.ssh/cluster.pi-r1d4.pem`**)
 1. use this command put the corresponding public keys into the node